 Plated in Canada vs. Hello Fresh, Chefs Plate, and Goodfood

-While it was not easy to do the Plated vs. Chefs Plate or Plated vs. Goodfood comparisons due to the fact they didn’t compete head-to-head in any markets, there was one Canadian meal kit company that did go toe-to-toe down in the US: Hello Fresh.
+While it was not easy to do the Plated vs. Chefs Plate or Plated vs. Goodfood comparisons due to the fact they didn’t compete head-to-head in any markets, there was one Canadian food subscription box company that did go toe-to-toe down in the US: Hello Fresh.

 Obviously, the Hello Fresh vs. Plated comparison is only slightly relevant to Canadians because the American market is so much different from ours.
 That said, we think that one can draw some conclusions on the relative quality of Hello Fresh’s offerings in Canada, as well as what a possible matchup might look like if Plated ever came to Canada.

-In reading several dozen Plated vs. Hello Fresh comparison articles and reviews from down in the States, it should come as no surprise that two massive meal kit companies were very comparable.
+In reading several dozen Plated vs. Hello Fresh comparison articles and reviews from down in the States, it should come as no surprise that the two massive meal kit companies were very comparable.
 Hello Fresh did win out roughly 75% of the time on overall taste, but clearly, there is room for reasonable eaters to disagree on that subjective measure!
-It seemed that Plated generally had an advantage when it came to offering more elaborate “finer dining” recipes, while Hello Fresh nudged ahead in areas such as price, and overall fresh quality of produce.
+It seemed that Plated generally had an advantage when it came to offering more elaborate “finer dining” recipes, while Hello Fresh nudged ahead in areas such as price and overall fresh quality of produce.

 Excellent Canadian Meal Kit Options to Try Instead of Plated

 Frequently Asked Questions:

 No, they were only sold in the USA in Northern California supermarkets.
 As of November 2019, the company ceased to offer any meal kits.

 The Bottom Line